Wastewater Treatment Plant Project: Energy Efficiency & Renewable Energy Generation

-As appropriate to needs, MnTAP will facilitate connections to additional providers of financial assistance ranging from utility incentives to low-interest loans, to state vetted, energy performance contracts.
+As appropriate to needs, MnTAP facilitated connections to additional providers of financial assistance ranging from utility incentives to low-interest loans, to state vetted, energy performance contracts.

 - MnTAP intern

-MnTAP can provide interns to work on an energy conservation project of importance to 3 plants.
-Upper class, undergraduate students do feasibility analysis to help you select and justify the best options for process improvement, and with your approval can begin the process of implementing change.
+MnTAP provided interns to work on an energy conservation projects of importance to 3 plants.
+Upper class, undergraduate students performed feasibility analyses to help plants select and justify the best options for process improvement, and begin the process of implementing change.

-To learn more about this project and how your facility can participate, contact AJ Van den Berghe, MnTAP Engineer and Certified Energy Manager, at 612-624-4653 or complete our contact form and we’ll call you at your convenience.
+To learn more about this project, contact AJ Van den Berghe, MnTAP Engineer and Certified Energy Manager, at 612-624-4653.

 - WWTP GreenStep Cities Benchmarking Wastewater Treatment Plants 2017 Webinar 4 Tracy Hodel